Quentin F. Stout

 Research Interests, Projects, Publications

-algorithms for abstract models, and points inbetween); serial algorithms;
+algorithms for abstract models, implementations and abstract models for some aspects of machine learning, and points in between; serial algorithms;

 adaptive clinical trials and active learning;

 random other things.

 The computational science work has involved small projects, such as ground water remediation, atmospheric modeling, and statistical imputation, and large multidisciplinary projects on frameworks for earth systems modeling and space environment modeling.